-The Swedish Co2mmunity partner Energikontor Sydost, has started an engagement for a communal puchase of PV cells.
+The Swedish Co2mmunity partner Energikontor Sydost, has started an engagement for the installation of PV cells in multi-family buildings.
 Information was provided and the interest was perceived to be strong!
 Naturally, as they had a great example of how a bottom-up RENCOP can work: The installation of a solar PV system by a tenants’ association in Växjö.
 Anders Lundgren, one of the citizens living in the house saw a potential and his community, rather the tenants’ association acted with him – to help all of them save money.
-Local government supported the project by taking on 30% of the labour cost, again helping local artisans.
+Government supported the project by taking on 30% of the labour cost, again helping local artisans.
 Truly a bottom-up RENCOP development.

 Picture: The PV system on Andres Lundgren’s building (picture credit: SVT)